rfussell17/chat-app/README.md

 ## Summary

 I built this chat app to re-create an old messenger service.
-As I was refining the early 2000’s aesthetic of the messenger app, I wanted to take my skills to the next level by making this app fully functional as a full-stack application.
+This is a full-stack application that has a React front end, postreSQL database and a nodeJS backend.

 <img src="client/images/chat_img.png"   title="expense">